What is the Family and Medical Leave Act?

 Los Angeles Employment and FMLA Lawyers Explain Possible Violations

 It is comforting to be able to go on leave from a busy job when a close family member is unwell.
-The United States has the federal Family Medical Leave Act (FMLA) that gives employees the right to take leave on account of their own medical problems or those of a family member while protecting their right to return to their jobs or positions of equal pay and benefits when the leave is over.
-California has also enacted the California Family Rights Act (CFRA) that is part of the Fair Employment and Housing Act (FEHA) and gives employees similar family leave rights as the FMLA, but the differences between these laws are important to workers dealing with health issues.
+The federal government has the Family Medical Leave Act (FMLA), which gives employees the right to take leave on account of their own medical problems or those of a family member.
+When doing so, the employer protects the employee’s right to return to his/her job or position of equal pay and benefits when the leave is over.
+California also enacted the California Family Rights Act (CFRA), which is part of the Fair Employment and Housing Act (FEHA).
+It gives employees similar family leave rights as the FMLA.
+However, the differences between these laws are important to workers dealing with health issues.

 How Does FMLA Work?
-Determining Eligibility for FMLA
+How Do You Determine Eligibility for FMLA?

 Both the CFRA and the FMLA cover all public agencies and private companies that employ 50 or more employees for 20 workweeks or more a year.
-Employees may be entitled to take medical leave for themselves or to take care of their family members if they meet the following FMLA requirements:
+Employees may take medical leave for themselves or to take care of their family members if they meet the following FMLA requirements:

 - The company must employ at least 50 employees within a 75-mile radius of the location where the employee who wants to take leave works.